 When one decides to do a review, the first step is to contact the relevant Review Group Managing Editor (http://www.cochrane.org/contact/review-groups) to register the topic.
 The next stage involves developing a protocol which must be peer-reviewed before you can begin the review.

-see the attached diagram for an outline of the review process.
+Please see the attached outline of the steps involved in a Cochrane Review.

 Cochrane SA can assist you with the stages of this process and will put you in touch with the right people.